lipemat/go-live-update-urls/readme.txt

 = Why does updating the domain break some plugins? =

-Some plugins will store the data in the database serialized which does not allow for easy updating of the data.
-You may un-check tables used by such plugins to avoid breakage and then update the urls manually for those plugins.
-Currently the options, postmeta, usermeta, commentmeta, and sitemeta tables are serialization safe.
-The <a href="https://onpointplugins.com/product/go-live-update-urls-pro/" target="_blank">Pro Version</a> supports updating these tables created by plugins.
+Some plugins will store the serialized or JSON data in the database which does not allow for easy updating of the data.
+You may un-check tables used by such plugins and then update the urls manually for those plugins.
+Currently, the options, postmeta, usermeta, commentmeta, blogmeta, and sitemeta tables are serialization safe.
+The <a href="https://onpointplugins.com/product/go-live-update-urls-pro/" target="_blank">Pro Version</a> supports updating all tables created by plugins, including ones with serialized or JSON data.

 = How do I know which tables I should not update? =

 Most tables will be just fine to update.
 This plugin will tell you which ones not to update.
-If you wish to try to update tables mentioned as not safe anyway, you may make a backup of your database, run this on all tables and if you run into trouble, restore your database, un-check tables in sections, and rerun this until you find the culprit.
+If you wish to try to update tables mentioned as "not safe" anyway, you may make a backup of your database, run this on all tables and if you run into trouble, restore your database, un-check tables in sections, and rerun this until you find the culprit.
 If you find you are running into issues with custom tables, you may want to check out the <a href="https://onpointplugins.com/product/go-live-update-urls-pro/" target="_blank">Pro Version</a> of this plugin which works with any table.

 == Screenshots ==